matteomeli/glue/docs/typeclasses/monoid.md

 # Monoid

 A monoid is an algebraic structure with a single binary operation and a unique identity element.
-Thus, a monoid is a *semigroup* with an identity element.
+Thus, a monoid is a *semigroup* extended with an identity element.

 A monoid instance must satisfy the following laws:
 * Associativity of the binary operation: `combine(x, combine(y, z)) == combine(combine(x, y), z)`